imsight-forks/FlowMDM/README.md

 ## 👩🏻‍🏫 Getting started

 This code was originally tested on Ubuntu 20.04.6 LTS + Python 3.8 + PyTorch 1.13.0 (the "default" / legacy environment).
-A modern "latest" pixi environment is also provided with recent Python (3.11+) and PyTorch (2.7.x CUDA 12.6).
+A modern "latest" pixi environment is also provided with recent Python (3.11+) and PyTorch (2.7.x CUDA 12.6), tested on both Ubuntu and Windows 11.
 For new work, prototyping, or interactive visualization we recommend using the latest environment; use the default environment only when strict reproduction of the original paper setup is required.

 ### Environments (legacy vs latest)